Skip to main content

 Rust’s support for inline assembly (core::arch::asm!) makes this surprisingly ergonomic.

-First, we need to know the System Service Number (SSN) for the function we want to call (e.g., NtAllocateVirtualMemory).
+First, we need to know the System Service Number (SSN) for the function we want to call (for example, NtAllocateVirtualMemory).
 Note that SSNs change between Windows versions, so robust malware resolves them dynamically (a technique called “Hell’s Gate” or “Halo’s Gate”).
 For this example, we’ll use a hardcoded SSN for Windows 10.

 use std::arch::asm;